-Like an entire generation of Gen-X kids, Annalise Ophelian counts seek the first Star Wars movie in theaters one of her earliest and most formative memories.
+Like an entire generation of Gen-X kids, Annalise Ophelian counts seeing the first Star Wars movie in theaters one of her earliest and most formative memories.
 She went back to see it nine more times during the summer of 1977, awed by what she saw each and every time.
 From there, she was hooked on sci-fi.

-It's a common geek origin story — maybe the most common for fans of a certain age — but usually, you hear it being told by a guy… mostly because guys are the only ones being asked.
+It's a common geek origin story — maybe the most common for fans of a certain age — but usually you hear it being told by a guy… mostly because guys are the only ones being asked.
 But Ophelian, a licensed psychotherapist, knew there were millions of women Star Wars fans just like her — anyone who needs proof should pop into a convention for a minute — and so she set out to capture their stories on film.
 After a successful Kickstarter campaign, the resulting documentary series, Looking for Leia, could not be more timely.

 "When I started looking for Leia, we were still just getting around the fact that Rey was the protagonist.
-Every media question was, 'Why do you think women are now into Star Wars?'"
+Every media question was 'Why do you think women are now into Star Wars?'"
 Ophelian remembers in a new episode of The Fandom Files.
-"And I would answer every question with this very mansplaining, 'Well actually women have always been a part of not just Star Wars fandom but in fact genre fandom.'
+"And I would answer every question with this very mansplaining, 'Well, actually, women have always been a part of not just Star Wars fandom but in fact genre fandom.'
 And I was just kind of always doing this history lesson."

-The idea that women — women! — could be Star Wars fans surprised casual observers and offended a certain subsect of possessive male fan.
-When production began on Looking for Leia, Ophelian couldn't have known what was in store for her, that she would be in thrust into a tumultuous internet dialogue that has veered toward the venomous and violent.
+The idea that women — women! — could be Star Wars fans surprised casual observers and offended a certain subset of possessive male fan.
+When production began on Looking for Leia, Ophelian couldn't have known what was in store for her, that she would be thrust into a tumultuous internet dialogue that has veered toward the venomous and violent.
 Not that being a woman fan of genre hasn't always been a complicated existence, unwelcoming at so many original entry points that were not specifically forged by persistent women themselves.

 When The Force Awakens was the only new movie in the main trilogy, it did inspire some coded sexist chatter about its female lead — it was somehow inconceivable that a young woman could be a natural with The Force, some (male) fans argued, ignoring the series' long tradition of Jedi prodigies.
 The back and forth continued on a low simmer, and the Twitter chatter now looks amiable and downright genteel compared to today's clash between a loud subset of male Star Wars fans and the rest of the massive fandom.

-Anger over elements of Rian Johnson's The Last Jedi has united a reactionary mob, a relatively small but very vocal subset that despise the film's very existence.
+Anger over elements of Rian Johnson's The Last Jedi has united a reactionary mob, a relatively small but very vocal subset who despise the film's very existence.
 When we spoke to Ophelian, it was just days after a handful of aggrieved fans began a quixotic campaign to remake The Last Jedi on their own terms, with the full approval and assistance of Lucasfilm and its parent company, Disney.
-The rollout was greeted with the expected derision by the larger community of Star Wars fans and rational humans, which had the dual effect of discouraging them but giving their campaign more exposure than it would have otherwise received.
+The rollout was greeted with the expected derision by the larger community of Star Wars fans and rational humans, which had the dual effect of discouraging them but giving their campaign more exposure than it would otherwise have received.

 "A group of boys describing themselves as filmmakers doing the opposite of filmmaking and making a whole lot of kerfuffle about it is just delightful," Ophelian said.
 "It's amusing and it's super clickbaity, so of course everyone is going to talk about it.
 It was a glorious three hours.
 That was just the only thing on my Twitter feed.
 And we all had one of those good cry laughs.
-You're like, oh God, I needed that."
+You're like, 'Oh God, I needed that.'"